3vot/3vot-cli/readme.md

 As a Mature Open Source Project we encourage collaboration with an Open Mind and Intelligent Communication skills.
 Both are required.

 Feel free to submit issues or Pull Requests, we are a commited team working full time and will work any discrepancy out in a friendly way with commiters, don't worry, just submit it!

+## On the Shoulders of Giants ##

+3VOT is built on top of lessons and/or code from the leading open source libraries and minds in the world.
+Special Recognition to Alex Maccaw for his vision and work on modular code with Spine and Hem Server Specially and to Substack's Unix Mentality and it's Browserify Open Source Library.
+The Amazing work by Visionmedia is all over the place in Express and SuperAgent.
+PLV8 powers ours backend thanks to mgutz concepts.
+Finally thanks to creationix for it's pair programming sessions.

+Lessons learned while using Grunt and Yeoman definitely shaped 3VOT, but those projects are not used on the CLI.